britram/taps-transports/draft-ietf-taps-transports-06.md

 # Transport Service Features

+[EDITOR'S NOTE: This section is still work-in-progress.
+This list is probably not complete and/or too detailed.]

 The transport protocol components analyzed in this document which can be used as a basis for defining common transport service features, normalized and separated into categories, are as follows:

+- Control Functions
   - Addressing
     - unicast
     - broadcast (IPv4 only)
     - multicast
     - anycast
     - something on ports and NAT
   - Multihoming support
     - multihoming for resilience
     - multihoming for mobility
+      - specify handover latency?
     - multihoming for load-balancing
-  -> Application might wnat to decide if packet will be sent simultaneously over multiple interfaces as well as handover latency and interleave delay
+      - specify interleaving delay?
   - Multiplexing
     - application to port mapping
+    - single vs. multiple streaming

 - Delivery
+  - reliability
     - reliable delivery
     - partially reliable delivery
+      - packet erasure coding
     - unreliable delivery
+      - drop notification
+      - Integrity protection
+        - checksum for error detection
+        - partial checksum protection
+        - checksum optional
-  - packet erasure coding
+  - ordering
     - ordered delivery
     - unordered delivery
+      - unordered delivery of in-memory data
+  - type/framing
     - stream-oriented delivery
     - message-oriented delivery
-  - message fragmentation
     - object-oriented delivery of discrete data or file items
-  - unordered delivery of in-memory data or file bulk content objects
-  - object range request
       - object content type negotiation
-  - single streaming
-  - multiple streaming
-  - stream scheduling prioritization
-  - segmentation
-  - data bundling (Nagle's algorithm)
-  - message bundling
+    - range-based partical object transmission
+    - file bulk content objects

 - Transmission control
-  - timer-based rate control
+  - rate control
-  - ack-based flow control
-  - drop notification
+    - timer-based
-  - packet erasure coding
+    - ACK-based
   - congestion control

-- Integrity protection
-  - checksum for error detection
-  - partial checksum protection
-  - checksum optional
+  - flow control
-  - cryptographic integrity protection
+  - segmentation
+  - data/message bundling (Nagle's algorithm)
+  - stream scheduling prioritization

 - Security
   - authentication of one end of a connection
   - authentication of both ends of a connection
   - confidentiality
+  - cryptographic integrity protection

 The next revision of this document will define transport service features based upon this list.